jssql1234/docs-sqlacc/docs/usage/myinvois/einvoice.md

 ### Credit Note

 :::info[NOTE]
-This document generate MyInvois Credit Note which is issued by you to correct errors, apply discounts, or account for returns in a previously issued E-Invoice with the purpose of reducing the value of the original E-Invoice.
-This is used in situations where the reduction of the original E-Invoice does not involve return of monies to your customer.
+This document generates a MyInvois Credit Note which is issued by you to correct errors, apply discounts, or account for returns in a previously issued E-Invoice with the purpose of reducing the value of the original E-Invoice.
+This is used in situations where the reduction of the original E-Invoice does not involve the return of monies to your customer.
 :::

 When creating a credit note, you have the option to reference validated E-Invoices.
 There are three methods to do this: